 When there is a change in ownership, Medicaid must be notified within 30 calendar days of the date of the FQHC ownership change.
 The new owner is required to enter into a new provider agreement with the Louisiana Medicaid program.
 Failure to enter into a new provider agreement following a change in ownership will result the center’s termination as a Louisiana Medicaid provider.

+Change of Address

+FQHCs are required to report address changes.
+Providers must complete a file update form to submit to Provider Enrollment along with documentation from HRSA of the address change.

 Cost Reports

 FQHCs are required to submit cost reports with all requests for change in scope.
 Cost reports will not be accepted for rate changes without a change in scope of service.
 For more information on adjustment of rate for a change in scope, refer to Section 22.4.

+Medicare Certification

+FQHCs are required to submit proof on an annual basis of Medicare certification as an FQHC.
+Failure to submit the annual certification may result in disenrollment or payments being suspended.